 Before establishing a formal partnership, you can suggest to a candidate that you’d like to refer some of your clients to them.
 Use the feedback you get to decide if you’d like to arrange a strategic partnership to treat mutual clients in need of both chiropractic and massage services.
 Your relationship may include joint marketing.

 Whether you work out of the chiropractor’s office or see their clients in your own establishment, always show respect for your partner’s professionalism.
 You never want to undermine a chiropractor’s treatments by questioning their protocol, especially when talking to the client.
 If you have questions about the treatment a client is getting, talk directly to the chiropractor.

 The purpose of the partnership is to help each other grow your business.
 In the long run, there’s no long-term upside if you discourage – directly or indirectly – a client from continuing with chiropractic treatments.
 Honor the agreement you have forged with a chiropractor and work toward the benefit of both establishments.

 Create a Similar Customer Experience

 Even if you aren’t working out of the same offices, your clients should expect a similar experience from you and your partner.
-You may want to talk about retail products that are available at each practice, advice for at home self-care, use of technology for appointment scheduling, etc. You don’t want to create a situation where clients complain to you about visits to your chiropractor partner and vice versa.
+You may want to talk about retail products available at each practice, advice for at-home self-care, use of technology for appointment scheduling, etc. You don’t want to create a situation where clients complain to you about visiting your chiropractor partner and vice versa.